exp36/RAPPO/README.md

+# This is a modified version of the GraphRAG Framework "Digimon" that incorporates a hybridized version of RAPTOR and HippoRAG nicknamed "RAPPO"
+## The original framework can be found here: https://github.com/JayLZhou/GraphRAG#
 # Experiment Setup

 This README explains how to install dependencies, activate the conda environment, and configure the experiment for your local LLM and embedding model.